trueos/trueos-docs/trueos-handbook/install.rst

 Automated Installations
 -----------------------

-|trueos| provides a set of Bourne shell scripts which allow advanced
+|trueos| provides a set of Bourne shell scripts to allow advanced
 users to create automatic or customized |trueos| installations.
 :command:`pc-sysinstall` is the name of the master script.
 The script reads a customizable configuration file and uses dozens of backend